jeras/verilator/docs/guide/exe_verilator.rst

    When using :vlopt:`--threads`, controls which DPI imported tasks and functions are considered thread safe.

-   With "--threads-dpi all",
+   With :command:`--threads-dpi all`,
      Enable Verilator to assume all DPI imports are threadsafe, and to use thread-local storage for communication with DPI, potentially improving performance.
 Any DPI libraries need appropriate mutexes to avoid undefined behavior.

-   With "--threads-dpi none",
+   With :command:`--threads-dpi none`,
      Verilator assume DPI imports are not thread safe, and Verilator will serialize calls to DPI imports by default, potentially harming performance.

-   With "--threads-dpi pure", the default,
+   With :command:`--threads-dpi pure`, the default,
      Verilator assumes DPI pure imports are threadsafe, but non-pure DPI imports are not.